-1 Exception: USA, where the data is from the industry body CTIA
+&lt;sup>1 Exception: USA, where the data is from the industry body CTIA

-2 All SIMs in a market included, even the SIMs that used no or little data.
+&lt;sup>2 All SIMs in a market included, even the SIMs that used no or little data.
 We think it provides a better comparison than usage per 'mobile broadband subscription' even if it lowers the average mobile data usage numbers somewhat.

-3 Greece, Mexico and Luxembourg have not yet reported 1H 2022.
+&lt;sup>3 Luxembourg has not yet reported 1H 2022 (but we are not sure it will).
 Brazil has not yet reported the full year of 2021.